 In February of 1979, Polly and I moved from Pontiac, Michigan to Bryan, Ohio.
 Polly was six months pregnant.
 For a short time, we lived with my sister.
 Once I found suitable employment, we rented a place of our own.
 Bryan is the city of my birth.
 When I moved away in 1976 to study for the ministry at Midwestern Baptist College, I planned to never return to Bryan.
 However, marriage, an unexpected pregnancy, and job loss turned my “never” on its head.
 Over the years, we have lived in or near Bryan several times, and in 2007 we bought our current home in Ney, a small village five miles south of Bryan.
 Try as I might to get away from Bryan and the flat lands of rural northwest Ohio, I keep returning home.
 I have now resigned myself to the fact that this where I will live out my life.

 Not long after we first moved to Bryan, Polly and I began attending my sister’s church, Montpelier Baptist Church in Montpelier, a community ten minutes north of Bryan.
-Jay Stuckey was the pastor, and after a few weeks Jay asked if I would be interested in becoming the church’s bus pastor (an unpaid position).
+Jay Stuckey was the pastor, and after a few weeks Jay asked if I would be interested in becoming the church’s assistant pastor (an unpaid position).
 I quickly told Jay yes!
 In a post titled, Bruce, Were You Happy in the Ministry?
 Part One, I detailed our time at Montpelier Baptist Church:

 In February of 1979, we moved to Bryan, Ohio, the place of my birth and the home of my sister Robin.
 After living with my sister for a short while, we found a house to rent on Hamilton Street.
 I began working at ARO, a large local manufacturer of pumps and air tools.
 ARO paid well, but I still desired to be a pastor.
 As with every job, I viewed secular work as just a means to an end — me pastoring a church.
 My sister attended the Montpelier Baptist Church in Montpelier, Ohio.
 When we first moved to Bryan, we thought that we would attend First Baptist Church, the church I had attended before enrolling at Midwestern.
 Though I knew everyone at First Baptist, we decided to go to Montpelier Baptist, a young, growing GARBC church pastored by Jay Stuckey.
 This decision did not sit well with the people at First Baptist.
 One of the matriarchs of the church told me, “Bruce you know you belong at First Baptist!”
 At the time, First Baptist was pastored by Jack Bennett.
 Jack was married to my uncle’s sister Creta.

 I had previously preached at Montpelier Baptist, so I knew a bit about Stuckey and his ministry philosophy.
 Stuckey was a graduate of Toledo Bible College, which later moved to Newburgh, Indiana and became Trinity Theological Seminary.
-After attending the church for a few weeks, Stuckey asked me to help him at the church by becoming the bus pastor and helping with church visitation.
+After we attended the church for a few weeks, Stuckey asked me to help him at the church by becoming the bus pastor and helping with church visitation.

 The church had one bus route.
 It brought in a handful of children every week and little was being done to increase ridership numbers.
 Enter hot-shot, get–it-done, Bruce Gerencser.
 In less than a month, on Easter Sunday, the bus was jammed with eighty-eight riders.
 I vividly remember arriving at the church with all these kids and the junior church director running out to the bus and frantically asking me what I expected him to do with all the children.
 I replied, that’s your problem, I just bring them in.
 Needless to say, this man was never very fond of me.